fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 }
 ```

 The application appears to work.
 However, <i>it is forbidden in React to mutate state directly</i>, since [it can result in unexpected side effects](https://stackoverflow.com/a/40309023).
 Changing state has to always be done by setting the state to a new object.
-If properties from the previous state object are not changed, they need to simply be copied, which is done by copying those properties into a new object, and setting that as the new state.
+If properties from the previous state object are not changed, they need to simply be copied, which is done by copying those properties into a new object and setting that as the new state.

 Storing all of the state in a single state object is a bad choice for this particular application; there's no apparent benefit and the resulting application is a lot more complex.
-In this case storing the click counters into separate pieces of state is a far more suitable choice.
+In this case, storing the click counters into separate pieces of state is a far more suitable choice.

 There are situations where it can be beneficial to store a piece of application state in a more complex data structure.
 [The official React documentation](https://reactjs.org/docs/hooks-faq.html#should-i-use-one-or-many-state-variables) contains some helpful guidance on the topic.